Where I see patients (2)

 Swallowing and voice specialist, outdoor enthusiast and mom

-Margaret Cafferkey, who goes by Meg, is a speech-language pathologist who specializes in evaluating and caring for patients with swallowing, voice or resonance disorders.
-She is particularly interested in addressing feeding and swallowing problems in children.
-She also is certified in lactation counseling, which aids her in providing additional support to breastfeeding mothers.
-Her other interests include specific pediatric and adult voice disorders, such as paradoxical vocal fold motion disorder and chronic cough.
+Meg Cafferkey is a speech-language pathologist who specializes in evaluating and caring for patients with swallowing and voice disorders.
+She is particularly interested in treating children who have swallowing and feeding disorders.
+She is certified in lactation counseling, and this training aids her in providing additional support to breastfeeding mothers.
+Other interests include specific pediatric and adult voice disorders, such as exercise-induced laryngeal obstruction and chronic cough.

 Cafferkey earned her undergraduate degree in speech pathology and audiology from Ball State University and her master's degree in communicative disorders from San Francisco State University.
-Before joining UCSF in 2015, she cared for patients of all ages in a variety of settings, including Mills-Peninsula Medical Center, Seattle Children's Hospital and Lucile Packard Children's Hospital Stanford.
+Before joining UCSF in 2015, she cared for patients of all ages in a variety of settings.

-Cafferkey is an active member of the American Speech-Language-Hearing Association, participating in several of its special interest groups, including those for voice disorders, swallowing disorders, and disorders of the head, face, palate and throat.
+Cafferkey is an active member of the American Speech-Language-Hearing Association.
+She participates in several of its special interest groups, including those for voice disorders and swallowing disorders.

 Ball State University, BS, Speech Pathology and Audiology, 1998